 The leaves are turning our favorite warm colors and the wind’s getting a bit cooler.
 Not only is this the perfect time to grab a sweater and a cup of hot chocolate, but it’s also the perfect time to have your home’s exterior examined.
+There are several reasons to get your roof, siding and gutters serviced before winter.
 What’s worse than raking leaves on a cool autumn day?
 Discovering that right before the first snow, your home’s roofing system is on it’s last leg.
 Keep reading to see the benefits of getting ahead on your roofing, siding and gutters before winter makes its way.

 If your roof is more than 15 years old, you most definitely want to have it inspected, and you may consider replacing all or parts of it.
 Getting ahead on this prevents further expenses from the damage a leak could cause.
 If your neighborhood is no stranger to hailstorms, you may be on the lookout for small tears and holes in your shingles, which could lead to leaks.

 Check your attic’s insulation to prevent ice dams from forming on the roof.
 This happens when heat escapes your home, melting and refreezing the ice and snow on your roof.
 Make sure your attic is properly ventilated; this allows cold air into your attic, which aids in prevention from ice dams and further damage.
 Expecting a lot of snow?
 Invest in a roof rake to clear off heavy snow pileups.
 Your roof can handle about 4 feet of fresh snow before it becomes stressed.